-Do you use that same password for other accounts?
+Did you use that same password for other accounts?

-This “password reuse” scenario has recently been blamed for several widespread account hijacks at popular, and sometimes sensitive, services.
+This “password reuse” scenario has recently been blamed for several widespread account hijacks at popular, sometimes sensitive, services.

 If your account has been hacked

-If you suspect your account actually has been hacked and accessed by someone else, you need to do much more than just change a password.
+If you suspect your account has been hacked and accessed by someone else, you need to do much more than just change a password.

-Two factor, or multi-factor, authentication is an added security layer that prevents hackers from signing in to your account even if they know the password.
+Two-factor (or multi-factor) authentication is an added security layer that prevents hackers from signing into your account even if they know the password.